Key Takeaways

 Before anyone signs an executory contract, they need to read and thoroughly understand all terms and obligations contained in the contract.
 The terms and other legal jargon in such a contract can be confusing.
 You should talk to an experienced attorney in cases where you're having trouble understanding the intent of the contract.
 You don't want to enter into a contract that you don't understand or are unwilling to fulfill.

-If you need help with executory contracts, you can post your legal need on UpCounsel's marketplace.
+If you need help with executory contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.